Zelenskyy: Russian strikes on nuclear sites ‘a danger for Ukraine and Europe’

-Russia launched a large-scale overnight attack on Ukraine’s energy system early on Saturday (7 January), hitting power generation and distribution facilities with more than 400 drones and around 40 missiles, Ukrainian officials have said.
+Russia launched a large-scale overnight attack on Ukraine’s energy system early on Saturday (7 February), hitting power generation and distribution facilities with more than 400 drones and around 40 missiles, Ukrainian officials have said.

-President Volodymyr Zelenskyy said the strikes targeted electricity grids, power plants and substations across several regions, as freezing temperatures added pressure to Ukraine’s already damaged energy sector.
+The strikes targeted electricity grids, power plants and substations as freezing temperatures added pressure to Ukraine’s already damaged energy sector.

 "Every day Russia could choose real diplomacy, but it chooses new strikes," Zelenskyy said, adding that Moscow must be deprived of the ability to use winter conditions as leverage.

-Ukraine’s Energy Minister Denys Shmyhal said two thermal power stations in western Ukraine were hit, along with key parts of the electricity distribution network.
+Ukraine’s energy minister Denys Shmyhal said two thermal power stations in western Ukraine were hit, along with key parts of the electricity distribution network.

 Ukraine’s largest private energy company, DTEK, said equipment at several of its thermal power plants was seriously damaged, marking the tenth attack on its facilities since October 2025.